 Delegates duties.
 Not all duties have to be completed solely by the team manager, nor should they.
-As all functions are voluntary it is suggested that the manager obtain assistance from as many team parents as possible to complete the tasks needed.
+As all functions are voluntary, it is suggested that the manager obtain assistance from as many team parents as possible to complete the tasks needed.

-- Acts as the intermediary between the parents and coaches, assisting with team communication - Attends monthly LAHA Board meetings (or designates a parent representative to attend) - Arranges for time clock operator, scorekeeper and penalty box personnel (minor officials) at home games, as well as a spectator monitor for all games. - Coordinates locker room attendants for SafeSport compliance - Prepares score sheets with player information for games - Uses TeamSnap for communicating with parents - Promotes LAHA fundraising efforts - Reserves a block of hotel rooms for out of town travel - Game misconducts and match penalties that occur while traveling must be reported to the home association and/or appropriate authority (LAHA board and OSHA) upon return. - Makes sure injury reports are filled out and provided to the LAHA President - Carries team credentials with them at all hockey functions where required (this can be electronic) - Contacts opposing teams or organizations to determine if a host hotel is required when the team travels to their area. - Duties last until the completion of all hockey functions for the year
+- Acts as the intermediary between the parents and coaches, assisting with team communication - Attends monthly LAHA Board meetings (or designates a parent representative to attend) - Arranges for time clock operator, scorekeeper and penalty box personnel (minor officials) at home games, as well as a spectator monitor for all games. - Coordinates locker room attendants for SafeSport compliance - Prepares score sheets with player information for games - Uses TeamSnap for communicating with parents - Promotes LAHA fundraising efforts - Reserves a block of hotel rooms for out of town travel - Game misconducts and match penalties that occur while traveling must be reported to the LAHA President and Vice-President by phone or email and to OSHA immediately after the game in which they occur. - Makes sure injury reports are filled out and provided to the LAHA President - Carries team credentials with them at all hockey functions where required (this can be electronic) - Contacts opposing teams or organizations to determine if a host hotel is required when the team travels to their area. - Duties last until the completion of all hockey functions for the year